Reserved .UK Rights FAQS

 How was I made aware of the rights to my .uk domain over the last 5 years?

 We have worked with registrars who in most cases have informed their customers about the right of registration.
 We have also emailed or written to registrants directly, and ran an awareness campaign.
-Registrants are contractually obliged to provide up to date contact details for each domain, and outreach has been sent to the named contact.
+Registrants must contractually provide up-to-date contact details for each domain, and we have reached out to the named person.

 Why is Nominet doing this?